Customized, Diversified Investment Portfolios

 The Importance of a Personalized Investment Policy Statement

 An Investment Policy Statement (IPS) describes the investment philosophies and investment management procedures to be utilized in consideration of your long-term goals.
 The principal reason for developing a customized investment policy and for putting it in writing is to enable you and us to protect your portfolio from ad hoc revisions of a sound long-term policy.
 Without an investment policy, in times of market turmoil, clients are often inclined to make impromptu investment decisions that are inconsistent with prudent investment management principles.
 An IPS is intended to provide a well thought out framework from which sound investment decisions can be made.
-At Clarity, each client receives a customized IPS based on their time horizon, liquidity needs, risk tolerance, tax situation, and other special circumstances.
+At Clarity, each client receives a personalized IPS based on their time horizon, liquidity needs, risk tolerance, tax situation, and other special circumstances.

 Do you see a pattern in the chart below?
 Neither do we.

 As the chart below indicates, performance from year-to-year is completely unpredictable.
 This, in a nutshell, is why Clarity Capital Advisors advocates owning all the asset classes that are worth owning, and for each of those asset classes, our clients own a wide range of securities.